TheProtagonists/TheWorldBeyond/README.md

 ![TotalDownloads](https://img.shields.io/github/downloads/TheProtagonists/TheWorldBeyond/total.svg?style=for-the-badge&colorA=222222&colorB=00b2ff)
 ![CKAN](https://img.shields.io/badge/CKAN-Indexed-8b16ff.svg?style=for-the-badge&colorA=222222)

 The World Beyond is a Kopernicus based Kerbal Space Program star system mod that currently adds 100 celestial bodies into a cluster of 6 star systems while preserving the stock system.
-TWB is also modular, allowing you to choose which part of the mod you wish to install and play with.
+The World Beyond mod is modular, allowing you to choose which part of the mod you wish to install and play with.

 ![](https://i.imgur.com/yO4kIGn.jpg)